 Accordingly the FCA has included ‘price and value’ as a separate outcome because it wants to stress the importance of price in determining whether a product or service is fit for purpose and offers fair value.

 This means firms will need to be able to demonstrate that the benefits of their products and services are reasonable relative to their price.
-In practice, this will require firms (and responsible senior management) to document price assessments carefully so that they can demonstrate to the FCA why they considered the price reasonable relative to the benefits of the product or service.
+In practice, this will require firms (and responsible senior management) to carefully document price assessments so that they could demonstrate to the FCA why they considered the price reasonable relative to the benefits of the product or service.
 Such assessments would take place at the design stage, but also need to be refreshed as a result of ongoing monitoring.

 In this regard, firms would need to monitor, test and (where necessary) adapt their practices and processes on an ongoing basis, to satisfy themselves that they are delivering the expected outcomes.
 Firms would need to be in a position to provide information and data to the FCA, to evidence the outcomes of their monitoring and testing activity.